-- f.
+- c.
+Resources: Requires prioritizing, monitoring, and coordinating resources for educator learning; - d.
+Data: Uses a variety of sources and types of student, educator, and system data to plan, assess, and evaluate professional learning; - e.
+Learning designs: Integrates theories, research, and models of human learning to achieve its intended outcomes; - f.
 Implementation: Applies research on change and sustains support for implementation of professional learning for long-term change; and - g.
-Outcomes: Aligns its outcomes with educator performance and student curriculum standards. - D. Requirements for and Implementation of Teachers' Individual Professional Development Plans (N.J.A.C.
-A:9C-4.4) - 1.
-Each teacher shall be guided by an individualized Professional Development Plan (PDP), pursuant to N.J.S.A.
-18A:6-128.a, which shall include at least twenty hours per year of qualifying experiences.
-The twenty-hour annual requirement shall be based on the length of full-time employment and reduced by a pro rata share reflecting part-time employment, or an absence, including the use of family or medical leave. - 2.
+Outcomes: Aligns its outcomes with educator performance and student curriculum standards. - 2.
+The standards in 1.a. through g. above shall serve as indicators to guide the policies, activities, facilitation, implementation, management, and evaluation of professional development. - DC.
+Requirements for and Implementation of Teachers' Individual Teacher Professional Development Plans Planning and Implementation (N.J.A.C.
+6A:9-15.4 6A:9C-4.4) - 1.
+To meet the professional development requirement, Eeach teacher shall be guided by an individualized Professional Development Plan (PDP), pursuant to N.J.S.A.
+18A:6-128.a, which shall include at least twenty hours per year of qualifying experiences activities.
+The twenty-hour annual requirement shall be based on the length of full-time employment and reduced by a pro rata share reflecting part-time employment, or an absence, including reduced by a pro rata share reflecting the use of family or medical leave. - 2.
 The content of each individual PDP shall be developed by each teacher's supervisor, in consultation with the teacher, and shall align with the Professional Standards for Teachers in N.J.A.C.
 6A:9-3 and the Standards for Professional Learning in N.J.A.C.
-6A:9C-3.3. - 3.
-The individual PDP shall be effective for one year, updated annually, and modified during the year, as necessary, and shall specify at least: - a.
-One area for development of professional practice derived from the results of observations and evidence accumulated through the teacher's annual performance evaluation; and - b.
-One area for development of professional practice derived from individual, collaborative team, school, or school district improvement goals. - 4.
-Progress on the individual PDP shall be discussed at the annual summary conference, pursuant to N.J.A.C.
-6A:10-2.4, but may occur more frequently throughout the year.
+6A:9-15.3 6A:9C-3.3.

-TEACHING STAFF MEMBERS

-R 3240/page 4 of 9

-Professional Development for Teachers and
+TEACHING STAFF MEMBERS R 3240/page 4 of 15 Professional Development for Teachers and School Leaders

-School Leaders